-Living In Season means living in harmony and balance.
+Living with the Seasons means living in harmony and balance.
 Eating food in season helps to accomplish that goal.
 I created this chart of seasonal winter foods including vegetables, fruits, nuts, meat and fish to help me eat seasonally and locally.
 I decided to share it with you because I couldn’t find a comprehensive chart on the Internet and assumed you couldn’t either.

 You get to reap the benefits of the long summer mornings I spent on my hands and knees picking string beans and afternoons shucking corn.
 I will post a seasonal food list at the beginning of each season this year.
+Links to those posts are at the bottom of this page.
 Bon Appétit!

 Vegetables, Legumes, Grains, Seeds and Nuts

 - grains (dried)